"MONTESSORI INSPIRED" ELEMENTARY

-Our Montessori-Inspired Elementary program a.k.a primary 1-3, is for children from 5.5 - 9 years old.
+Our Montessori-Inspired Elementary program a.k.a primary/grade 2- 4, is for children from 6 - 9 years old.
 This program is primarily based on the British National Curriculum (key stages 1 & 2) while incorporating some well acclaimed pedagogy and programs .
 You may be wondering what we at WLMS mean when we say our Elementary program is “Montessori- Inspired”... click here to learn more

 Effective reading instruction addresses five essential components for beginning readers: Phonemic awareness, Phonics, Fluency, Vocabulary and Comprehension.
 Here at WLMS, we use a modified version of Spalding’s Writing Road to Reading, using a multisensory approach to teach reading, writing, and spelling.
 Classroom teachers supplement their reading instruction by introducing guided reading passages and word work from readinga-z.com and structure their literacy block using the Daily 5 model, developed by Gail Boushey and Joan Moser.
 Writing is based off of the 6 + 1 Traits Writing.

 Our goal is to help produce confident problem solvers who enjoy the study of math.
-Through the use of Singapore Math method which is very similar in methodology to Montessori math, students learn math facts, rules, and formulas, and are able to use this knowledge in real life applications.
+Through the use of the Singapore Math program which is very similar in methodology to Montessori math.
+Students learn math facts, rules, and formulas, and are able to use this knowledge in real life applications.
 This method teaches math moving from concrete materials to pictorial representations then abstract thinking.
 It uses model drawing and hands-on materials to help form mathematical thinking.
 The study of math includes memorisation, but it also encompasses learning the concepts that are critical to problem solving.

 At WLMS, Science is taught through an inquiry-based, hands-on syllabus.
 It is designed to meet the challenge of providing meaningful science education and prepare students for the 21st century.
 The students learn important scientific concepts and develop the ability to think critically through their own inquiries, investigations, and analyses.
 Lessons combine reading material, discussion and activities in a small-group setting, thus providing stimuli for budding scientists to do further research and spark interest in higher level study.
 The curriculum engages students as they explore the natural world.